nfdi4plants/ARC-specification/ISA-XLSX.md

 Dates SHOULD be supplied in the [ISO8601](http://www.iso.org/iso/home/standards/iso8601.htm) format.

-For maximal portability file names should only contain only ASCII characters not excluded already (that is `A-Za-z0-9._!#$%&+,;=@^(){}'[]` - we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
+For maximal portability file names SHOULD contain only ASCII characters not excluded already (that is `A-Za-z0-9._!#$%&+,;=@^(){}'[]` - we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
 It would be good practice to avoid the shell metacharacters